-Q.2 Compare the evidence in SOURCE B and SOURCE C about the status of black Americans in the 1960s.

-Q.3 To what extent did the civil rights movement achieve equality for black Americans by 1968?
+- Q.2 Compare the evidence in SOURCE B and SOURCE C about the status of black Americans in the 1960s.
+(Compare the sources overall and/or in detail.) - Q.3 To what extent did the civil rights movement achieve equality for black Americans by 1968?